btcven/locha/documentation/en/examples/get_started.md

 ---

-## 1. Setup build enviroment
+## 1. Setup build environment

-We recommend to follow this step by step before to start the development process or build the firmware for your **Locha Mesh** device.
+We recommend to follow this step by step before starting the development process or build the firmware for your **Locha Mesh** device.

-Depending if you have a Turpial or a DIY version of any flavour, this process can be a bit different but in principle we can to divide it in two main sections:
+If you have a Turpial or a DIY version of any flavour, this process can be a bit different but in principle we can divide it in two main sections:

-### Enviroment for the radio system (CC1312R)
+### Environment for the radio system (CC1312R)

 This setup process is applicable for the DIY version or Turpial and **only** for the radio system.

-Actually only Linux and MacOS systems are supported, for MacOS a package manager is required, please install your prefered package manager before to install the next requirements:
+Currently only Linux and MacOS systems are supported, for MacOS a package manager is required, please install your preferred package manager before installing the next requirements:

     * git
     * wget
     * gcc compiler

 #### Download and install the arm-embedded toolchain

 - Linux